Our Mission and Vision

-The Fostering Acceptance of Indigenous Rights (FAIR) Committee supports and advocates for First Nations, Inuit and Metis (FNIM) SGEU members in the workplace; works to ensure the emotional, mental and physical well-being of FNIM SGEU members; and represents the interests of FNIM SGEU members.
+The Indigenous Committee supports and advocates for First Nations, Inuit and Métis (FNIM) SGEU members in the workplace; works to ensure the emotional, mental and physical well-being of FNIM SGEU members; and represents the interests of FNIM SGEU members.

-- Actively ensure that all racial incidents concerning FNIM members are positively addressed through the co-operation of the FAIR Committee and other internal SGEU structures.
+• Actively ensure that all racial incidents concerning FNIM members are positively addressed through the co-operation of the Indigenous Committee and other internal SGEU structures.

 *As outlined in the Article 6.10.8 in the SGEU Constitution